Dunblane, Doune and Callander Railway

 The Dunblane, Doune and Callander Railway was opened in 1858 to connect Callander and Doune with the Scottish railway network.
 When promoters wished to make a connection to Oban, Callander was an obvious place to start, and from 1880 Callander was on the main line to Oban.
 The railway network was reduced in the 1960s and the line closed in 1965.
 Oban is now served by a different route.

 History

-The Scottish Central Railway obtained its Act of Incorporation on 1 July 1845, the same day as the Caledonian Railway.
+The Scottish Central Railway was incorporated by the Scottish Central Railway Act 1845 (8 & 9 Vict. c. clxi) on 1 July 1845, the same day as the Caledonian Railway.
 The two railways connected end-on at Greenhill Junction, and together (when they were completed) would connect Carlisle and Perth, and with other railways London and Aberdeen were to be brought into the network.

 During the long process of planning their lines, the promoters came to see that extension of their railways would be beneficial, and lucrative, and already in 1845 there was talk of extending through Callander to Dalwhinnie.
 In the same year the Stirling, Callander and Tillicoultry Railway published a prospectus, with glowing and exaggerated descriptions of the towns this ambitious east–west line would serve, but it came to nothing.